DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Introduction

-As we argue in this paper, making the leap from single- to multi-height space-time wind forecasting is not a trivial task, primarily due to the complex and non-separable dependencies of the full-fledged wind field across the space-time-height trio.
-To fill this gap, we propose a multi-output spatio-temporal model with a multivariate, nonstationary, and state-dependent kernel which\textemdash unlike existing space-time wind forecasting approaches\textemdash is capable of adequately modeling the complex dependencies in local wind speeds across multiple heights.
+As we argue in this paper, making the leap from {single- to} {multi-height} space-time wind forecasting is not a trivial task, primarily due to the complex and non-separable dependencies of the full-fledged wind field across the space-time-height trio.
+To fill this gap, we propose a {multi-output} spatio-temporal model with a multivariate, {nonstationary kernel,} which\textemdash unlike existing space-time wind forecasting approaches\textemdash is capable of adequately modeling the complex dependencies in local wind speeds across multiple heights.
 Embedded within the statistical model, an advanced deep learning architecture fully exploits the wealth of exogenous information available to the forecaster (typically in the form of high-dimensional image streams) in order to learn and update key physically meaningful kernel parameters that encode physically relevant information about wind field dynamics.
 In that way, our proposed approach retains the desirable properties of a statistical model, while embedding a deep learning architecture to act as an internalized ``physics extractor'' that exploits the large amounts of high-dimensional exogenous information that is difficult to process using standard statistical machinery.
-Experiments using real-world data from the offshore wind energy areas in the Northeastern United States show that the wind speed and power forecasts from the proposed model are of considerably higher quality than those from prevalent time series, deep learning, and space-time methods.
+Experiments using real-world {offshore wind} data from {the Northeastern United States\textemdash a region with significant offshore wind energy potential\textemdash demonstrate} that the wind speed and power forecasts from the proposed model are of considerably higher quality than those from prevalent time series, deep learning, and space-time methods.

 The remainder of this paper is organized as follows.
-Section \ref{review} reviews the literature on space-time wind forecasting in the context of wind energy applications.
-Section \ref{data} presents the real-world data used in this study and its relevance to the rising offshore wind sector in the Northeastern United States.
+Section \ref{review} reviews the literature on space-time forecasting {for} wind energy applications.
+Section \ref{data} presents the real-world data used in this study and its relevance to the {planned offshore wind energy developments} in the Northeastern United States.
 In Section \ref{method}, we present the building blocks of the proposed model, followed by Section \ref{results} where forecast evaluations, results, and findings are discussed.
 Section \ref{conclusion} concludes the paper and highlights future research directions.